When to Apply

 - If the distributor is not a publicly held company, all principals and owners who directly or indirectly own more than 10% interest in the company.

-- Enclose a drawn plan and full description of this distributor’s site—including each area utilized for drug storage, distribution, or both—at this location.
+- A drawn plan and full description of this distributor’s site—including each area utilized for drug storage, distribution, or both—at this location.
 The description should include:

 - square footage